Hartford Connecticut Temple

 The Hartford Connecticut Temple is a temple of the Church of Jesus Christ of Latter-day Saints (LDS Church) in Farmington, Connecticut.
-It is the first LDS temple in Connecticut and the second in New England, following the Boston Massachusetts Temple.
+The intent to build the temple was announced on October 2, 2010, by church president Thomas S. Monson, during general conference.
+It is the church's first in Connecticut and second in New England, following the Boston Massachusetts Temple.

 The temple is located at the intersection of Melrose Drive and Farmington Avenue.
+It has a single attached end spire with a statue of the angel Moroni.
+This temple was designed by FFKR Architects, using a Neo-Classical architectural style with a Federal influence.
+A groundbreaking ceremony, to signify the beginning of construction, was held on August 17, 2013, conducted by Monson.